paulstallard/buttonboard/README.md

 # ButtonBoard

-Software created for a home-build "button board".
+Software created for a home-built "button board".
 The board consists of 7 arcade-style buttons, each containing a light.
 The board was build to be controlled with a Raspberry Pi.

 ![buttonboard](img/board.jpg)